ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 1. Visit the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode) and search for Ultralytics-snippets or go straight to the [extension page on the VS Code marketplace].

-2. Click the ++"Install"++ button and allow your browser to launch a VS Code session.
+2. Click the <kbd>Install</kbd> button and allow your browser to launch a VS Code session.

 3. Follow any prompts to install the extension.